swcarpentry/python-second-language/_episodes/09-pandas.md

 {: .python}

 Properly using indexes can help you select data and analysis in a faster, slightly more logical way.
 Remember the results from our command temperature_data.index?
 It was a list of numbers from 0-134.
-Wouldn't it be nice of our years were actually our index?
+It would be nice if our years were actually our index labels?
 That would help us select data, say from 1882-1892 fairly easily (without having to think about the zero-index location for those years).

 To change our index we can use the .set_index method.